Ketton Cement Works: Early days

 The works was built with just one kiln but in 1933 Kiln Two was added.
 Kiln Three soon followed in 1939.
 A major part of the construction of Kiln Three was its new chimney built out of reinforced concrete, as opposed to brick.
 The chimney stood at an impressive 338 ft high and was the tallest structure in the south of England, visible for as far as 50 miles away.
 The rapid growth of the plant was in line with a rise of cement prices towards the end of the late 1930s.
 By 1939, production had increased from 50,000 tonnes in 1930 to well over 200,000 tonnes.
-During the Second World War, the demand for cement increased hugely due to the construction of military bases and defences, but, as with most industry at the time, Ketton Cement suffered hugely from labour shortages due to the call up of most able-bodied men.
+During the Second World War, the demand for cement increased hugely due to the construction of military bases and defences, but, as with most industry at the time, Ketton Cement suffered from labour shortages due to the call up of most able-bodied men.

 Kiln Four was built in 1954, increasing the plant output to around 300,000 tonnes by the late 1950s.
 Further growth continued into the 1960s as the mass slum clearances lead to mass redevelopment in towns and cities.
 By the late 1960s, the plant had grown by an extra two kilns and production stood at over 600,000 tonnes.
 Development by the Ketton lab saw a rapid-hardening cement (branded "Kettocrete") and a waterproof cement product being made, thanks to the further understanding of what differing proportions and quantities of minerals in the clinker could achieve.
 Water repellent and masonry cement were also developed by the laboratory, with differing quantities often controlled manually with little control by technology.